 The University of Cincinnati online nurse-midwifery program is geared toward caring for women’s health with a focus in labor and birth.
-Recognized as primary care providers, nurse-midwives provide a wide range of healthcare services including gynecological care, contraceptive prescriptions and management, birth attendance, and care of the newborn during their first month of life.
+Recognized as primary care providers, certified nurse-midwives provide a wide range of healthcare services including gynecological care, contraceptive prescriptions and management, birth attendance, and care of the newborn during their first month of life.
 Read more about what is a midwife and how to become a certified nurse midwife.

 All coursework adheres to our Nurse-Midwifery Program Core Values, Mission, Philosophy and Goals.
-The degree requires 57 total credit hours, 784 hours of clinicals, 42 lab hours and two site visits to the University of Cincinnati campus.
+The degree requires 57 total credit hours, 784 hours of clinicals, 42 lab hours and a site visit to the University of Cincinnati campus.